bkgood/giter/README.md

 "has anything matching predicate"

 trivially implemented with filter+first and a nil check but i don't really want to do that.

+## isn't this slow?

+probably? i wouldn't try to write a blas implementation with it. but for typical webby line-of-business type stuff, it is predictably slow, and behaves the same for large and small n.